mendix/docs/content/howto/front-end/sass-eight.md

 	At this point, you are ready to start working with Sass.

 9. You also need to add the following selected items into the ignore list of TortoiseSVN for each new app (or else your app will take too long to commit a change).
-You will only have to do this *once* when you set it up for your project:
+You will only have to do this *once* when you set it up for your app:

 	![](attachments/set-up-sass/selected-ignore.png)